-This section presents the reporting requirements for different notifications (e.g. port, HAZMAT, waste and security information) which can be reported in distinct instances for the same ship call.
+This section presents the reporting requirements (indicative examples) for different notifications (e.g. port, HAZMAT, waste, security and bunkers information) which can be reported in distinct instances for the same ship call.

-Figure 1.1(a): HAZMAT report-EU departure (Art.13.1 of Directive 2002/59/EC)
+Figure 1.1(a): HAZMAT report at EU departure (Art.13.1 of Directive 2002/59/EC)

-Figure 1.1(b): HAZMAT report: non-EU departure (Art.13.2 of Directive 2002/59/EC)
+Figure 1.1(b): HAZMAT report for EU arrival (Art.13.2 of Directive 2002/59/EC)